A Mediterranean style diet was consistently associated with lower cardiovascular risk

 Adhering to a Mediterranean style diet was associated with a 39% lower coronary mortality risk and a 29% lower cardiovascular mortality risk in middle-aged and elderly European men and women in the HALE project.
 The Mediterranean diet score we used was based on eight basic food groups: bread, legumes, vegetables, fruit, fish, fats, dairy products, and meats.
 A high intake of bread, legumes, vegetables, fruit and fats rich in unsaturated fatty acids, a moderate intake of fish and a low intake of dairy and meat was characteristic of a Mediterranean diet.

 Measuring habitual diets

-The HALE project dealt with European elderly men and women participating in the FINE and the SENECA Studies.
+The HALE project dealt with European elderly men and women participating in the FINE and SENECA Studies.
 They were 70-90 years old at baseline and were followed for 10 years.
-In both studies the dietary history was recorded as the measure of habitual food consumption.
+In both studies, dietary history was recorded as the measure of habitual food consumption.